WDI-SEA/interview-questions/readme.md

 * What's the difference between inline and inline-block?

-inline-block is still a block because it stretches from one side of the page to the other.
+Inline-block can have a height.
 An inline element only occupys the length of the content.

 * What's the difference between a relative, fixed, absolute and statically positioned element?

+Fixed: things stay put no matter if scrolling occurs
+relative: things stay put relative to the entire doc.
+Good for footers thats dont appear until you scroll to the bottom of the page.
+absolute:

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?